kindofdev/hacker-news-aggregator/README.md

 ## Disclaimer
 <br />
 This project is not a production-ready one, just an exercise trying to achieve the requirements above, efficiency, performance and readability.
 In a production context, most probably, I would have made other decisions like using libraries/frameworks.
 Say a logger library.
 Also I would have used a streaming library/framework for instance **Conduit**, **Kafka**, **Flink** or **Streamly** for example.

 My intention with current design has been to play with Haskell concurrency primitives and have fun.

 **Hacker News Bug** :  There's an issue with the API (see below for details).
-In these cases the program terminates with a managed error:
+In these cases the program ignores the empty comment and continues.

-> "commentAggregator - HackerNews API error : HN returned a NULL value for a comment request"

 <br />